NY Waterway: 9/11 fraud settlement

-In 2003 the US began investigating NY Waterways in allegations that the region's leading private ferry company defrauded the federal government of hundreds of thousands of dollars in the aftermath of the Sept.
-11 attack.
-The United States attorney and the inspector general were trying to determine whether New York Waterway submitted invoices enabling the company to be paid twice for the same expenses and whether it overcharged for other items.
+In 2003, the U.S. federal government began investigating NY Waterways in allegations that the company defrauded the federal government after the September 11 attacks.
 In July 2006 NY Waterway agreed to pay $1.2 million to settle civil fraud charges brought by the United States in connection with payments made by the government to NY Waterway for ferry service after the September 11, 2001 attacks.
 The Government alleged in its complaint that NY Waterway inflated its incremental costs, overstated its ferry service profit margin, and submitted false bills to the Port Authority to gain reimbursement for charter boat expenses that NY waterway, in fact, did not incur.

 Homeport controversy

-The "home port" for maintenance and refueling has long been located at Weehawken Port Imperial.
-NY Waterway sold the upland property and in November 2017 purchased former Union Dry Dock 8 acre site in Hoboken to build a new facility.
+The "home port" for maintenance and refueling has long been located at Port Imperial.
+NY Waterway sold the upland property and in November 2017 purchased the former Union Dry Dock 8 acre site in Hoboken to build a new facility.
 The city and the company are embroiled in a dispute over its construction.
 The city has refused to grant permission to allow the project to proceed saying that it prevents completion of the a contiguous waterfront walkway.
 A plan for NJ Transit to purchase the property and lease it to NY Waterway was withdrawn after intervention by Governor Phil Murphy NY Waterway is suing the city to allow it to continue with construction.
 NY Waterway and city reached a deal in which the ferry company would sell the land to the municipality for about $18.5 million, but the sale as of November 2022 had not been finalized.

 It was then suggested the homeport in Weehawken would instead be expanded.
-In January 2022, the municipality passed a resolution opposing the expansion of what has long been a temporary facility.
+In January 2022, the Weehawken municipal government passed a resolution opposing the expansion of what has long been a temporary facility.
 The property in Hoboken again become controversial with proposals to acquire it via eminent domain.
 In February 2023 the city signed 5-year lease with NY Waterway to continue using the property.
+It has made applications to improve the site.